KinematicSoup/benchmarks/UnityNetworkTransformBenchmark/readme.md

-# Reactor Bandwidth Benchmark Project
+# Unity Network Transform Benchmark Project
-This repo contains a Unity project with a benchmark for the comparing bandwidth usage of our Reactor Multiplayer Engine against some alternative networking solutions for Unity.
+This repo contains a Unity project with a benchmark for the comparing bandwidth usage for syncing transform data of our Reactor Multiplayer Engine against some alternative networking solutions for Unity.

 ### Frameworks
 - Reactor